Jarmos-san/jarmos.dev/_blog/blogging-with-hugo-as-an-wordpress-alternative.md

 - A Github repository to host the articles, themes & other files required by the tools we'll be using.
 - A couple of GitHub Actions.
-  - [peaceiris/actions-hugo][hugo actions] to set up Hugo & generate the static content.
+  - [peaceiris/actions-hugo][26] to set up Hugo & generate the static content.
-  - [nwtgck/actions-netlify][netlify actions] to deploy the generated static content.
+  - [nwtgck/actions-netlify][27] to deploy the generated static content.
-  - The optional [pascalgn/automerge-action][auto merge action] to merge Dependabot.
+  - The optional [pascalgn/automerge-action][28] to merge 15.
 This should reduce the need of any manual interventions for security updates.
-- An account on [Forestry][forestry] for the CMS.
+- An account on [19][forestry] for the CMS.
 - A Netlify account to deliver the static content to our audiences.
-- And the optional Google/Cloudflare Analytics for tracking needs.
+- And the optional Google/19 for tracking needs.

 So, that said, ensure you're set up with all the tools mentioned above & then we can get started.